[ Choral Conducting ]

 An advocate of new music, Douma established the Yale Glee Club Emerging Composers Competition and Fenno Heath Award, and has premiered new works by such composers as Jennifer Higdon, Dominick Argento, Caroline Shaw, Bright Sheng, Ned Rorem, Ted Hearne, Hannah Lash, Martin Bresnick, Rene Clausen, Lewis Spratlan, and James Macmillan.
 He also serves as the editor of the Yale Glee Club New Classics Choral Series, published by Boosey & Hawkes.
 His original compositions are published by G. Schirmer and Boosey & Hawkes.
 A tenor, Douma has appeared as an ensemble member and soloist with many of the nation’s leading professional choirs.

 In the spring of 2003, Douma was one of only two North American conductors invited to compete for the first Eric Ericson Award, the premier international competition for choral conductors.
 Prior to his appointment at Yale he served as director of choral activities at Carroll College and also taught on the conducting faculties of Smith College and St. Cloud State University.

 Douma earned a Bachelor of Music degree from Concordia College, in Moorhead, Minnesota, and a Doctor of Musical Arts degree in conducting from the University of Michigan.
-He lives in Hamden, Connecticut, with his wife, pianist and conductor Erika Schroth, and their two children, Sofia and Will.
+He lives in Hamden, Connecticut, with his wife, pianist and conductor Erika Schroth, and their two children, Fi and Will.